Self-Publish Your Book on Kindle

 Kindle publishing made easy!

-Amazon’s Kindle Direct Publishing (KDP) offers almost everything you need to self-publish your book and it’s a relatively simple process – if you know what to do.
-The devil’s in the details – and details such as formatting your manuscript correctly, designing a compelling cover, pricing your book to sell and how to promote it to maximize sales are critical elements that Amazon omits.
+Amazon’s Kindle Direct Publishing offers you everything you need to self-publish your book and for the most part it is an easy process – if you know what to do.
+The devil is in the details such as formatting your manuscript correctly, designing a cover, pricing your book to sell and other considerations.

 Why publish on Amazon’s Kindle?

 Amazon.com is the largest bookseller in the world.
 They ship tens of millions of paperback and hardback books, but for every print book they ship, they sell more Kindle books.
-The market for Kindle books is exploding.
+Plus, the number one selling product on Amazon last year was the Kindle reader.

 The role of a traditional publisher is disappearing.
 We no longer need their distribution channels, forget about inventory, print runs, literary agents or virtually anything associated with conventional book publishing.
 The digital age of books has arrived!